awsdocs/amazon-ec2-user-guide-windows/doc_source/compute-optimized-instances.md

 ## Instance Performance<a name="compute-performance"></a>

 EBS\-optimized instances enable you to get consistently high performance for your EBS volumes by eliminating contention between Amazon EBS I/O and other network traffic from your instance\.
-C4, C5, and C5d instances are EBS\-optimized by default at no additional cost\.
+Some compute optimized instances are EBS\-optimized by default at no additional cost\.
 For more information, see [Amazon EBS–Optimized Instances](EBSOptimized.md)\.

 ## Network Performance<a name="compute-network-performance"></a>